Lansing Board of Water and Light

 Institutional Context

-The Lansing Board of Water & Light (BWL) is Michigan’s largest municipally owned utility, providing electric, water, steam, and chilled water services to nearly 100,000 customers across 11 municipalities in the Greater Lansing, Michigan region.
+The Lansing Board of Water & Light (BWL) is Michigan’s largest municipally owned utility, providing electric, water, steam, and chilled water services to nearly 100,000 customers across 11 municipalities in the Mid-Michigan region.
 BWL is an enterprise with $2 billion in assets, $417 million in annual operating revenue, and over 800 employees.
 BWL is a federally regulated utility subject to oversight from the U.S. Department of Energy (DOE), Environmental Protection Agency (EPA), and Federal Energy Regulatory Commission (FERC), alongside the Michigan Public Service Commission (MPSC).

 Role & Governance Mandate